Shuffle

 By contrast, Web3 platforms are characterized by open access, decentralization, neutrality, and user ownership (see "Ethereum's key characteristics" above).
 By providing a space where everyone knows the rules, where the procedure for upgrading the platform is inclusive, and where participants stand to gain as the network grows, the theory is that growth can be supercharged while the benefits brought by internet technologies can be more widely distributed.

-In the above quote, for example, Vitalik Buterin is pointing to the potential of Web3 to take the wealth and power now concentrated amongst a few giant ride sharing platforms (who act as rent-seeking intermediaries) and instead distribute it amongst the drivers and passengers themselves by empowering those two sides of the market to interact with each other directly (ie. without relying on an intermediary).
+In the quote at the start of this article, Vitalik Buterin is pointing to the potential of Web3 to take the wealth and power now concentrated amongst a few giant ride sharing platforms (who act as rent-seeking intermediaries) and instead distribute it amongst the drivers and passengers themselves by empowering those two sides of the market to interact with each other directly (ie. without relying on an intermediary).

 For another perhaps more ambitious example, consider what a Web3 social network might look like.
 Users could own their own data and be free to monetize it (or not).
 Advertisers could transact directly with end users, rewarding them for their attention instead of paying an intermediary to draw in a receptive audience.
 Users, who could be owners and stakeholders in the network, might have the option (and incentive) to take an active role in the evolution of the network by, for example, voting on upgrade proposals and deciding how to delegate funds.
 Other participants, confident that the platform can maintain credible neutrality over the long term, might feel safer dedicating resources by building products and services on the platform.
-This addition of utility might draw in more users and, in turn, more developers in a positive feedback loop that could supercharge growth of the network.
-With incentives aligned correctly, such a network might grow rapidly while evolving dynamically and in the interests of its users, who - again - also happen to be its owners.
+The addition of utility and functionality enabled by these emboldened particuipants might draw in more users and, in turn, more developers in a positive feedback loop that could supercharge growth of the network.
+With incentives aligned correctly, such a network might grow rapidly while evolving dynamically and in the interests of its users.

-The grand vision of Ethereum as a foundational platform for the next evolution of the Internet is, for the most part, just that (a vision).
+The grand vision of Ethereum as a foundational platform for the next evolution of the Internet is slowly bearing fruit.
 The reality is that the Ethereum of today is still in its infancy, and as such, cannot yet manage, at the infrastructure level, the complexity of something like a decentralized social network.

 Read more: What is ETH used for?